sci-42ver/SICP_SDF/sicp_notes.md

 ### belowline
 - > The overall structure of a class de nition looks something like this:
   See `class-variable-methods` (TODO I won't dig further since the note even just give one abstraction)
-- > Each method is a procedure de ned within the scope of one or the other class procedure, and Scheme's lexical scoping rules restrict each method to the variables whose scope contains it.
+- > Each method is a procedure defined within the scope of one or the other class procedure, and Scheme's lexical scoping rules restrict each method to the variables whose scope contains it.
   ~~Based on `make-checking-account-instance` code, `(lambda (message) ...)` can access `MY-ACCOUNT` but only `MY-ACCOUNT` can access ~~
   TODO Since I didn't check the details of the code implementation, I won't dig into the above.
   - > the deposit method only has access to the local state variables of the account class, not those of the checking-account class.
 Similarly, the write-check method doesn't have access to the account local state variables like balance. ...
 The technical distinction between inheritance and delegation is that an inheritance-based OOP system does not have this restriction.